-Stress can pop up anytime in our lives, whether from circumstances of the unknown, your sports team losing, or a tough day at work.
-We can also bring stress onto our body through environment, diet, and exercise.
-While stress can certainly take a toll on our emotions, unhealthy stress levels can also affect the appearance of our skin.
+While stress certainly takes a toll on our emotions, unhealthy stress levels can also affect the appearance of our skin.
 According to WebMD.com, stress causes a chemical response in your body that makes skin more sensitive and reactive.
-The website explains that your body produces more hormones and cortisol during times of stress, which kicks your sebaceous glands to gear, producing more oil.
+Your body produces more hormones and cortisol during times of stress, kicking your sebaceous glands into gear and producing more oil.
 This can cause your skin to break out, become more “ruddy” in complexion, or even become inflamed.
 It can also make it harder for skin to heal.

-Managing stress might seem like a big undertaking, but conscious and thoughtful actions throughout the day can begin to introduce balance into your daily life, thus reducing stress levels.
+Managing stress might seem impossible, but conscious and thoughtful actions throughout the day can begin to introduce balance into your daily life and reduce stress levels.
 Here are a few ways to reduce stress:

 - Get plenty of good sleep.
 Good sleep is distraction-free sleep, so check the electronics at the door.
-Create a bedtime routine that allows you to de-stress with a good book, calming music, or mediation before hitting the sack.
-And yes, shooting for a 7-8 hour night’s sleep is an ideal target.
+Create a bedtime routine that allows you to de-stress with a good book, calming music, or meditation before hitting the sack.
+Shoot for a 7-8 hour sleep, as experts say this is ideal for most people.

 - Take regular baths.
 A warm bath can calm you both physically and mentally.
-Plus, its warm water and steam can naturally open pores to help draw out toxins from your body.
-Note: If you want to enhance your experience with bubbles, make sure to read ingredient labels!
-Make sure you’re using a sulfate free, chemical-dye, and artificial fragrance-free product!
+Plus, its warm water and steam can naturally open pores to draw out toxins from your body.
+If you want to enhance your experience with bubbles, make sure to read ingredient labels!
+Make sure you’re using a product free from sulfates and artificial dyes or fragrances.

 - Incorporate exercise into your daily routine.
 Running, yoga, and swimming are all great ways to burn off steam and keep your body strong and healthy.
 Exercise also increases blood flow to the skin to keep it free of toxins.